MUPAAL/paal-database/README.md

 ### 2\.
 Initiate the MongoDB Replica Set

-Once MongoDB is running, connect to it with authentication from the admin database (this is a seperate database from PAAL that sets the user Auth) :
+#### 2.1\.Once MongoDB is running, connect to it with authentication from the admin database (this is a seperate database from PAAL that sets the user Auth) :

     mongosh "mongodb://PAAL:PAAL@127.0.0.1:27017/admin?authSource=admin"

-Then, initiate the replica set:
+#### 2.2\.Then, initiate the replica set:

     rs.initiate({
       _id: "rs0",